Immediate constituent analysis: ICA in phrase structure grammars

-IC-analysis in dependency grammars
+ICA in dependency grammars

-As a rule, dependency grammars do not employ IC-analysis, as the principle of syntactic ordering is not inclusion but, rather, asymmetrical dominance-dependency between words.
-When an attempt is made to incorporate IC-analysis into a dependency-type grammar, the results are some kind of a hybrid system.
-In actuality, IC-analysis is different in dependency grammars.
+As a rule, dependency grammars do not employ ICA, as the principle of syntactic ordering is not inclusion but, rather, asymmetrical dominance-dependency between words.
+When an attempt is made to incorporate ICA into a dependency-type grammar, the results are some kind of a hybrid system.
+In actuality, ICA is different in dependency grammars.
 Since dependency grammars view the finite verb as the root of all sentence structure, they cannot and do not acknowledge the initial binary subject-predicate division of the clause associated with phrase structure grammars.
-What this means for the general understanding of constituent structure is that dependency grammars do not acknowledge a finite verb phrase (VP) constituent and many individual words also do not qualify as constituents, which means in turn that they will not show up as constituents in the IC-analysis.
-Thus in the example sentence This tree illustrates IC-analysis according to the dependency relation, many of the phrase structure grammar constituents do not qualify as dependency grammar constituents:
+What this means for the general understanding of constituent structure is that dependency grammars do not acknowledge a finite verb phrase (VP) constituent and many individual words also do not qualify as constituents, which means in turn that they will not show up as constituents in the ICA.
+Thus in the example sentence This tree illustrates ICA according to the dependency relation, many of the phrase structure grammar constituents do not qualify as dependency grammar constituents:

-This IC-analysis does not view the finite verb phrase illustrates IC-analysis according to the dependency relation nor the individual words tree, illustrates, according, to, and relation as constituents.
+This ICA does not view the finite verb phrase illustrates ICA according to the dependency relation nor the individual words tree, illustrates, according, to, and relation as constituents.

-While the structures that IC-analysis identifies for dependency and constituency grammars differ in significant ways, as the two trees just produced illustrate, both views of sentence structure acknowledge constituents.
+While the structures that ICA identifies for dependency and constituency grammars differ in significant ways, as the two trees just produced illustrate, both views of sentence structure acknowledge constituents.
 The constituent is defined in a theory-neutral manner: